hatfieldlibrary/solr_ocr_processor/README.md

 ## Installation

-#### Binary:
+#### Binary Files:

-Pre-compiled binary files for Linux, MacOS and Windows are in the `app/bin` directory.
-They expect to find the configuration file (config.yml) with the relative path: `./configs`.
+DSpace 7.x should eventually include OS-specific directories with starter configuration files and a Solr core that's pre-configured for the `solr-ocrhighlighting` plugin.

+In the meantime, you can build from source.

+`go build main.go -o /output/directory`

 #### Docker